horychen/ACMSIMC_TUT/README.md

 ## Introduction
 I have used C to simulate motor control and adptive observers for over 4 years now.
 This is a tutorial for those who hate using Simulink to simulate ac motor control.
-The benefit is that you can direct reuse the codes in DSP based motor drive.
+The benefit is that you can directly reuse the codes in DSP based motor drive.

 ## Numerial Methods
 The numerical integration method is currently RK4, which is quite enough.